davidgilbertson/react-recollect/README.md

 This tool is in its early days, so please test thoroughly and raise any issues you find.

-There's some problems when it comes to comparing state at two different points in time.
-So if you're relying on reading 'previous props' to implement some sort of transition logic, Recollect may not be for you, or you might need to do this outside of the Recollect store.
+If you need to compare the current and previous state of the store (e.g. to implement some sort of transition logic), Recollect may not be for you.
+Or you might need to do this outside of the Recollect store.
 (See [Immutability problems](#immutability-problems) below for more details.)

 # Usage